What are Single Vision Lenses?

 Summary

-Single vision lenses can help correct different refractive errors.
-Different types of single vision lenses are also available to help correct your vision.
-Remember that an eye exam is necessary to determine your vision prescription.
-Consult an eye doctor beforehand to know whether single vision lenses are right for you.
+An eye exam is necessary to determine your vision prescription.
+Consult an eye doctor to find out whether single-vision lenses are right for you.

 In this article